scmschmidt/trento_checks_for_supportconfig/README.md

 ...
 ```

-If they are not there, then Wanda is not running or the `trento-agent` could not connect to Wanda for other reasons.
+If they are not there, then Wanda is not running or the `trento-agent` could not connect to Wanda for other reasons. \
+To debug you can start the container in the foreground with: `./start_container --fg SUPPORTCONFIG`

+To check the logs of a running container, run `docker log [-f] CONTAINER`, eg.  `docker logs tcsc_1`.

+## Run the Checks

 Now simply run the checks: `./run_checks PROVIDER CATEGORY|all TYPE:all [CHECK...]`